csswizardry/csswizardry.github.com/speaking.md

   architecture, performance, etc.), but am open to discussing other topics.
 * **Do you require a brand new talk?** Writing talks takes a lot of time and
   effort: forewarned is forearmed.
+* **When can I start publicising your event?** Do you want to keep the lineup quiet for a while, or can I add your event to my speaking list immediately?
 * **Do you plan to compensate speakers?** I usually charge a fee to speak, however its value is open to discussion for indie and non-profit events.